Ruiqi-Chen-0216/Ruiqi-Chen-0216.github.io/_pages/home.md

 **About Manuscripts**:

-There are 5 projects ongoing and plan to be submitted.
+There are 5 projects currently ongoing, and 2 projects are under submission.

-There are also 4 CHI manuscripts under reviewing process.
+There are also 3 CHI manuscripts under reviewing process.
 Due to the double-blind review process required for the second round of CHI review, the content of these CHI projects cannot be publicly disclosed currently.

 <!--- [Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet](https://github.com), A, B, C, **CVPR 2020**-->